SlamDewey/Unity-Object-Pooler/README.md

 An object instantiation can have two distinct options:

 #### Option 1: Using the Prefab
-When Instantiating, you may pass a reference to a Prefab that the Object Pooler is managing,
+When Instantiating, you may pass a reference to a Prefab that the `ObjectPooler` is managing,
 ```c#
 ObjectPooler.Generate(ProjectilePrefab, SpawnTransform.position, SpawnTransform.rotation);
 ```
 #### Option 2: Using A Tag
-Alternatively, you can pass in the tag that the Object Pooler is assigning to the GameObject's you want.
+Alternatively, you can pass in the sorting tag for a `PoolableType` you've defined:
 ```c#
 ObjectPooler.Generate("PlayerProjectile", SpawnTransform.position, SpawnTransform.rotation);
 ```

 In both cases, if the `Identifier` (Prefab or Tag) is not found in the set of PoolableTypes, then the Object Pooler will return `null`.
-Therefore you can check the return value of the `Generate()` function, to know if it was successful or not.
+Therefore you can _(and should!)_ check the return value of the `Generate()` function, to know if it was successful or not.

 ___
 ### Destroying Objects